 ▶︎ It is recommended that you work with an IT administrator to implement this type of authentication.

 Personio supports login via the OAuth 2.0 protocol.
 This provides for secure and standardized management of access to applications.

-You can integrate Personio with various OAuth providers such as Azure AD or Okta.
+You can integrate Personio with various OAuth providers such as Microsoft Entra ID or Okta.
 Read the relevant article below to learn how to set up OAuth authentication with one of these providers:

-- Set up single-sign on (SSO) in Personio with Azure Active Directory.
+- Set up single-sign on (SSO) in Personio with Microsoft Entra ID

 - Set up single sign-on (SSO) in Personio with Okta.

 If you are using another OAuth provider, follow the instructions below.